-- I. APA Guidelines: Students and Faculty need to adhere to APA guidelines, and academic integrity guidelines as explained in Appendix A. Faculty must require students use a CUC Academic Integrity Cover Page in addition to an APA Title Page.
-Example in Appendix B - II.
-Attendance: For MBA courses, faculty must take strict attendance in the first week and forward the names of the students that fit into any of the following categories (or if you have absolutely no problems with attendance) to Emily Carpenter, Graduate Academic Operations Manager by the end of the first week of classes.
-This is critically important for international students. - a.
-Names of any students, who are on your class roster, but have never, attended your class. - b.Names of students, who have attended your class, but are not listed, on your class roster. - c.
-Names of any students, who are listed in your grade book, but have never, entered your on-line course. - d.Names of students, who have entered your on-line course, but are not listed, in your grade book. - e.
+Faculty must require students use a CUC Academic Integrity Cover Page in addition to an APA Title Page.
+Example in Appendix B

+- II.
+Attendance: For MBA courses, faculty must take strict attendance in the first week and forward the names of the students that fit into any of the following categories (or if you have absolutely no problems with attendance) to the Academic Operations Director and the Director of Graduate Admission at the end of the first week of classes.
+This is critically important for international students.
+Begin your email by including the course name and CRN. - a.
+Names of any students who are on your class roster, but have never attended your class. - b.Names of students who have attended your class, but are not listed on your class roster. - c.
+Names of any students who are listed in your grade book, but have never entered your on-line course. - d.Names of students who have entered your on-line course, but are not listed in your grade book. - e.
 If all are present, please indicate class roster is correct. - f.
 Any other information that is not consistent for you - g.Report any international students to CISS@CUChicago.edu who have missed two consecutive sessions

-Effective with the Fall 2017 term, Banner Student Attendance Tracking will be the means by which student attendance is recorded for all face-to-face courses and will constitute the official, binding record thereof.
+Effective with the Fall 2017 term, Banner Student Attendance Tracking will be the means by which student attendance is recorded for all face-to-face courses (both undergraduate and graduate) and will constitute the official, binding record thereof.